openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 StableHLO should decide the first concern based on the coherence of its type system and semantics rather than on the current implementation status of one consumer.
-Consumers that do not support the new types may continue to reject them with a diagnostic until they add a lowering, legalization, or native implementation.
+The related XLA proposal currently remains at the design stage; it proposes adding `C32 = complex<f16>` and `BC32 = complex<bf16>` as a shared core-type change before bridge and backend work.
+Consumers that do not support the new types may reject them with a diagnostic until they add a lowering, legalization, or native implementation.
+Such rejection is part of the staged rollout, not an implicit promotion to `complex<f32>`.

 The body of #1794 suggests allowing any floating-point component type.
 This RFC intentionally narrows that suggestion to f16 and bf16, the two widely used